ag-grid/react-data-grid/podcast-player/README.md

 - parsing RSS and XML using `DOMParser`
 - Impact of Cross-Origin Resource Sharing
 - Some top podcasts to listen to
+- Filtering column data
+- Using the AG Grid API in react
+- `quickFilter` operates on all rowData, not just the displayed data

 ## Available Scripts